- Outdoor Projects

 Handy is the leading platform for connecting individuals looking for household services with top-quality, pre-screened independent service professionals.
-From home cleaning to handyman services, Handy instantly matches thousands of customers every week with trusted professionals in cities all around the world.
-With a seamless 60-second booking process, secure payment, and a 100% money-back guarantee, Handy is the easiest, most convenient way to book home services.
+From home cleaning to handyman services, Handy instantly matches thousands of customers every week with top-rated professionals in cities all around the world.
+With a seamless 60-second booking process, secure payment, and backed by the Handy Happiness Guarantee, Handy is the easiest, most convenient way to book home services.

 Oisin Hanrahan is the Co-Founder and CEO of Handy.
 Prior to founding Handy, Oisin founded MiCandidate, a service that provided real time political content to media companies in 25 European countries.
 He also founded Clearwater Group, a real estate development business in Budapest, Hungary.
 In 2009, Oisin co-founded The Undergraduate Awards, a foundation that supports and celebrates outstanding undergraduate students globally.